ni/nimi-python/docs/nifgen/attributes.rst

 .. py:attribute:: script_to_generate

     Specifies which script the generator produces.
 To configure the generator to run a particular script, set this attribute to the name of the script.
-Use niFgen_WriteScript to create multiple scripts.
-Use this attribute when NIFGEN_ATTR_OUTPUT_MODE is set to NIFGEN_VAL_OUTPUT_SCRIPT.
+Use :py:meth:`nifgen.Session.write_script` to create multiple scripts.
+Use this attribute when :py:data:`nifgen.Session.output_mode` is set to :py:data:`~nifgen.OutputMode.SCRIPT`.

     .. note:: The signal generator must not be in the Generating state when you change this attribute.
-To change the device configuration, call niFgen_AbortGeneration or wait for the generation to complete.
+To change the device configuration, call :py:meth:`nifgen.Session.abort` or wait for the generation to complete.

     The following table lists the characteristics of this property.